Meatless Monday Challenge

 To reheat you have several options.
 Throw them on the grill, over medium heat in a skillet with olive oil, or back in the oven at 400°F for about 20 minutes.

 The heating time will vary if frozen.
-Just make sure your jackfruit burger is heated thoroughly all the way through.
+Just make sure your jackfruit burger is heated thoroughly before diving in.

 Green tip: Did you know that of the billions of pounds of food wasted annually, it is estimated that 50% of it happens in our homes?
 It’s always best to avoid food waste as much as you can!